Interview by Leoni Fischer

-DAO’s are not tied to the laws of any nation or governance.
-Who would be choosing the decision parameters the corporation follows as soon as it owns itself, and would it be possible to intervene at a later point?
+DAOs are not tied to the laws of any nation or governance.
+Who would choose the decision parameters the corporation follows as soon as it owns itself, and would it be possible to intervene later?

-The governance and thus the parameters of a system we describe are not global variables that can be universally defined – and that is precisely what we are concerned with.
+The governance and, thus, the parameters of a system we describe are not global variables that can be universally defined – and that is precisely what we are concerned with.
 These parameters are different from case to case and should always be adapted to the locality — after all, we are talking about real places under actual socio-economic conditions.
-We see now first examples quite clearly inspired by terra0 in which the governance is given to, e.g. a DAO with involved human actors, and that’s also in the spirit of our proposal.
+We see now the first examples quite clearly inspired by terra0 in which the government is given to, e.g. a DAO with involved human actors, and that’s also in the spirit of our proposal.

-What potentials does the concept of a self-governing forest hold for the field of ecology?
+What potential does the concept of a self-governing forest hold for the field of ecology?

 As a purely contractual device, it could facilitate what Bradley Cantrell, Laura J. Martin and Erle C. Ellis called a Wildness Creator.
 This fictional entity controls a physical infrastructure and could, through a constant feedback cycle with the environment, collect data and interact with organisms.
 The Wildness Creator can develop its novel strategic behaviour through persistent interactions with the environment to create and maintain a wild ecosystem free from human interference.

-The idea here is quite beautiful: even though the system starts with set instructions, the behaviour is more defined by the context of its appliance and its environment.
-Think of AlphaGo’s famous move 37, a move described by the context of million hours of interaction rather than a rule-based system.
+The idea here is quite beautiful: even though the system starts with set instructions, the behaviour is more defined by its appliance’s context and environment.
+Think of AlphaGo’s famous move 37, described by the context of millions of hours of interaction rather than a rule-based system.
 Imagine a similar system trained on accurate ecosystem data and what generative strategies it might develop to conserve and regenerate wildness and counteract pollution from industrial processes. terra0 might act as the system’s financial and governance infrastructure; it could be entirely complementary to a wildness creator.